ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/prepsystem.md

 The steps to create an instance are:

-1. From the IBM Cloud Catalog, search for *Virtual Servers for Classic* and then select it.
+1. From the IBM Cloud Catalog, search for *Virtual Server for Classic* and then select it.

 2. It doesn't matter where you provision it.
 This instance does not run in your VPC.